Jacks0nJ/PyFPT/README.md

 ```sh
 git clone https://github.com/Jacks0nJ/PyFPT.git
 ```
 to work on it locally.
-This would require compling the Cython code (the `.pyx` files) locally as well.
+This would require compiling the Cython code (the `.pyx` files) locally as well.

 <p align="right">(<a href="#top">back to top</a>)</p>